Professor of Art History and French

 Invitation to membership is offered only once a year, in the Fall semester, to the top 7.5 percent of juniors and the top 10 percent of seniors and graduate students, who also meet other criteria.
 Students may not apply, but will be invited to join the Society by the Chapter President if they meet the standards of eligibility.

 - Phi Kappa Phi awards 51 annual Fellowships of $5,000 each and five Marcus Urann Fellowships of $15,000 each, to support the first year of graduate or professional study.
-Student members of the UMSL Chapter may apply by submitting an application to the Scholarships Officer, Dr. Kathleen Haywood, no later than Friday, March 21, 2014.
-Application forms and more information about these Fellowships are available at the Honor Society website, www.phikappaphi.org.
+Student members of the UMSL Chapter may apply by submitting an application to the Scholarships Officer, Dr. Kathleen Haywood.
+Application forms and more information about these Fellowships will available at the Honor Society website, www.phikappaphi.org.
+The next chapter competition deadline will be March 15, 2015.

 - Phi Kappa Phi offers 50 Study Abroad Grants of $1,000 each,147 Love of Learning Awards of $500 each, and Literacy Grants of up to $2,500.
 Applications and information are available at www.phikappaphi.org.

 - The UMSL Chapter of Phi Kappa Phi offers the annual John J. Anderson Chapter Scholarship of $1,000.
-Student members of the Chapter are eligible to apply for this scholarship, which will be used for tuition in the Fall Semester of 2014.
+Student members of the Chapter are eligible to apply for this scholarship, which will be used for tuition in the Fall Semester.
 Chapter Members may access a copy of the information sheet and application form at their MyGateway link to Phi Kappa Phi, under "Documents."
 For questions concerning the Anderson Scholarship, please contact the Chapter Scholarships Officer, Dr. Kathleen Haywood, at Kathleen_Haywood@umsl.edu.
-Application Deadline: Tuesday, April 15, 2014.
+The next application deadline will be April 15, 2015.